Before you begin

 -am(if the artifact has been specified with

--pl) to build simultaneously the child dependencies of a specific artifact located in a project.Example:
+-pl) builds simultaneously the child dependencies of a specific artifact located in a project.Example:

 -pl jobs/process/jobparent_feature950_0.1 -am